mattsp/react-native-tab-view/README.md

 The package exposes the following components,

-### `<TabViewTransitioner />`
+### `<TabViewAnimated />`

-Container component responsible for managing tab transitions
+Component responsible for managing tab scenes.

-It accepts the following props,
+It accepts the following props:

 - `navigationState` - the current navigation state
-- `configureTransition` - optional callback which returns a configuration for the transition, return `null` to disable animation
 - `onRequestChangeTab` - callback for when the current tab changes, should do the `setState`
 - `onChangePosition` - callback called with position value as it changes (e.g. - on swipe or tab change), avoid doing anything expensive here
 - `canJumpToTab` - optional callback which accepts a route, and returns a boolean indicating whether jumping to the tab is allowed
 - `initialLayout` - optional object containing the initial `height` and `width`, can be passed to prevent the one frame delay in rendering
-- `render` - callback which renders the tab view, gets a special set of props as argument

-### `<TabViewAnimated />`

-A convenience wrapper around `<TabViewTransitioner />`

-It accepts the following props in addition to all the props accepted by `<TabViewTransitioner />` (except `render`),
+- `lazy` - whether to load tabs lazily when you start switching
 - `renderPager` - optional callback which renders a pager responsible for handling swipes
 - `renderHeader` - optional callback which renders a header, useful for a top tab bar
 - `renderFooter` - optional callback which renders a footer, useful for a bottom tab bar
 - `renderScene` - callback which renders a single scene
-- `lazy` - whether to load tabs lazily when you start switching

 ### `<TabViewPagerPan />`

 Pager component based on `PanResponder`

-It accepts the following props,
+It accepts the following props:

+- `configureTransition` - optional callback which returns a configuration for the transition, return `null` to disable animation
 - `swipeEnabled` - whether to enable swipe gestures
 - `swipeDistanceThreshold` - minimum swipe distance to trigger page switch
 - `swipeVelocityThreshold` - minimum swipe velocity to trigger page switch